 EU legislation requires land to be eligible for the full calendar year of your claim and not just part of it.
-DAERA will check the eligibility of your claim by conducting On the Spot Checks (OTSC) on your land.
-These will take the form of either a classic OTSC or will be conducted using Control with Remote Sensing (CwRS).
+DAERA will check the eligibility of your claim by conducting On the Spot Checks (OTSCs) on your land.
+These will be conducted using Control with Remote Sensing (CwRS).

-- Classical OTSCs: These are on-farm inspections where an inspector will visit the farm and walk your declared farmed area. - CwRS: At a particular time during the year, a number of satellite images will be taken of your declared area.
+At a particular time during the year, a number of satellite images will be taken of your declared area.
 Your field parcels will be later assessed and compared to your claimed areas.